benjaminfoo/Architect/readme_nexus.txt

 Planned features
 This is a list of planned features for later development - this will take some time however:
+- useable objects like beds, chairs, etc.
+- spawn dynamic entities like npcs, item
+- define custom entities
 - resource / cost management
-- spawn dynamic entities like npcs, items,
-- useable objects like beds, chairs, etc.

 ### Changelog